muratk5n/thirdwave/en/2022/02/h2-end-use.md

 <img width="340" src="mirai1.jpg"/>

-A planned cargo ship [6] will have 2.5 MW fuel-cells supplied by liquid hydrogen tanks of 70 tons, willcarry 240 TEUs with deadweight of 5,000 tons.
+A planned cargo ship [6] will have 2.5 MW fuel-cells supplied by liquid hydrogen tanks of 70 tons, will carry 240 TEUs with deadweight of 5,000 tons.

 Homes can utilize H2 based fuel-cells to power entire households.
 A 2